 - the injury is not serious or is inconsistent with the medical records

-If the insurer denies a worker’s claim, there is still an opportunity to appeal: Employees can appeal to the Hearings Division of the Nevada Department of Administration, and an independent contractor can appeal to the Nevada Supreme Court.
-Several claims that are originally denied are eventually won on appeal, and a good personal injury attorney can greatly increase the odds of success.
-(Learn more about appealing workers’ compensation claim denials in Nevada.)
+If the insurer denies your claim, there is still an opportunity to appeal: You can appeal to the Hearings Division of the Nevada Department of Administration, and an independent contractor can appeal to the Nevada Supreme Court.

 Injured on the job in Las Vegas?
 Nevada law may be in your favor